How Do Credit Card Companies Make Money?

 The process starts with obtaining authorization, which the merchant requests from its payment processor after a customer swipes or taps their card to pay.
 The card processor then submits your credit card information and transaction details to the card network.
 Your card’s credit card network routes this information to your issuing bank.
 The issuing bank either approves or denies the transaction based on your available credit and the status of your account.

-After the issuing bank draws the funds from your credit card account, it transfers the amount to the merchant’s bank, but withholds an interchange fee.
+After the issuing bank draws the funds from your credit card account, it transfers the amount to the merchant’s bank, but withholds what’s called an interchange fee, which is a small fee merchants pay for every credit card transaction.

 How Credit Card Companies Make Money From Cardholders

-Credit card companies tack on various credit card charges as part of their business.
+Credit card companies tack on various charges as part of their business.
 Below are three ways that credit card companies make money from their customers and from each other.

 Interest

-As you use your credit line, credit card interest charges apply when all or a portion of your statement balance rolls into the following month.
+Credit card interest charges apply when you don’t pay your statement balance in full by the end of the billing cycle, and all or a portion of your balance rolls into the following month.
 This interest is expressed as an annual percentage rate (APR).
 Credit cards typically have a variable APR that changes depending on market conditions, your creditworthiness, transaction type, and borrowing habits.

 Fees